staceycampbell/speeders/README.md

 See [14 CFR § 91.117](https://www.law.cornell.edu/cfr/text/14/91.117).

-Indicated speed is recorded at the aircraft with pitot tubes, so thanks to "atmospheric conditions" there will be a difference with the GPS groundspeed sent from the ADS-B system on the aircraft.
-The program allows for a 10% faster groundspeed; e.g. the aircraft might have a groundspeed of 275 kt but an indicated airspeed of 250 kt.
-We'll cut them some slack.
+Indicated speed is recorded at the aircraft with pitot tubes, so thanks to "atmospheric conditions" that airspeed will be less than the airspeed measured by the GPS in the ADS-B system on the aircraft.
+The program allows for a 15% faster groundspeed; e.g. the aircraft has a groundspeed of 288 kt but an indicated airspeed of 250 kt.

-It's fairly routine to catch aircraft not being compliant with this rule over the heavily populated San Fernando Valley area of Los Angeles.
+It's not unusual to catch aircraft not being compliant with this rule over the heavily populated San Fernando Valley area of Los Angeles.
 Especially over the roof of my house.